 Solar access: Ability of a property, street or open space to receive sunlight.

-Southern Region: Includes the municipalities of Cardinia, Casey, Frankston, Greater Dandenong, Kingston and Mornington Peninsula.
+Southern Metropolitan Region: One of the six Melbourne Metropolitan regions.
+Includes the municipalities of Cardinia, Casey, Frankston, Greater Dandenong, Kingston and Mornington Peninsula.

 State-significant industrial precincts: Strategically located land available for major industrial development linked to the Principal Freight Network and transport gateways.